Florian-Wilhelm/Raspberry-Pi/Project-4/Readme.md

 ## Description

-Barometric pressure and temperature measurement with the ubiquitous BMP280 sensor (here in the form of a breakout board).
+Barometric pressure and ambient temperature measurement with the ubiquitous BMP280 sensor (here in the form of a breakout board).

 ## Test Code